gai3nair/scribe/Steps.md

     b.
 Select the type of access to assign:

-		-  **IAM services** - Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.
+		-  <b>IAM services</b>: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.
-		-  **Account management services** - Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.
+		-  <b>Account management services</b>: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.

     c.
 Select all roles that apply.